Step-by-step jewelry photography workflow showing smartphone capture, AI retouching, and final marketplace listing

 Time and Cost Breakdown for a 20-Piece Collection

 Photography: 2 hours.
-AI retouching: 40 minutes.
-Listing creation: 7 hours.
+AI retouching: about 40 minutes.
+Listing creation: about 7 hours.
 Total: approximately 10 hours spread over 1 to 2 days.
-Total retouching cost: $18 to $40.
-Compare to professional studio: $500 to $2,000 for photography, $300 to $1,000 for retouching, 2 to 4 weeks turnaround.
+Retouching is handled through one-time credit packs with included first previews.
+Compare to professional studio photography and manual retouching, which can take weeks.

 Common Mistakes That Waste Time in This Workflow